 As this was the first time that I encountered Mr. Quin, I had no idea that Christie had taken this approach in some of her short stories.
 I knew Mr. Satterthwaite, of course, as a friend of Hercule Poirot’s whom we meet in Three Act Tragedy, but not from his other stories.

-Having now read this collection – which really is a little bit of a blend between Poirot/Marple-style mystery short stories and Christie’s stories dealing with the supernatural (yes, she did write them! – see The Hound of Death!) – I rather like Mr Satterthwaite as a more mellow version of Poirot, who accepts that he is a snob, but who also is very big-hearted.
+Having now read this collection – which really is a little bit of a blend between Poirot/Marple-style mystery short stories and Christie’s stories dealing with the supernatural (yes, she did write them! – see the collections The Hound of Death or The Last Seance!) – I rather like Mr Satterthwaite as a more mellow version of Poirot, who accepts that he is a snob, but who also is very big-hearted.

 This was an enjoyable read, but it lacked some thing for me.
 I can’t even put my finger on what this might be, but I just couldn’t feel the same … thrill as with other Christie favourites.